trilogy-data/.github/profile/README.md

-# Welcome to Trilogy, an experiment on open-source, better SQL
+# Welcome to Trilogy, an experiment in better SQL

 The Trilogy ecosystem is built on Trilogy, a SQL syntax refresh for the modern data stack, and supporting integrations to support scheduling, analytics, and interactive development.